getindata/terraform-snowflake-schema/README.md

 #### Manually executing `GRANT ON ALL` in Snowflake
 The workaround above can attempt to create a huge number of resources if the schema contains a significant number of objects.
-In that case this module will also generate `GRANT ON ALL` statments according to the role definitions, which can be executed manually in Snowflake account.
+In that case this module will also generate `GRANT ON ALL` statements according to the role definitions, which can be executed manually in Snowflake account.

 ## EXAMPLES